Gregory C. Johnson

-Gregory Carl "Ray J" Johnson (born July 30, 1954), (CAPT, USNR, Ret.), is a retired American naval officer and naval aviator, test pilot, aerospace engineer, and NASA astronaut.
+Gregory Carl Johnson (born July 30, 1954, CAPT, USNR, Ret.), is a retired American naval officer and naval aviator, test pilot, aerospace engineer, and NASA astronaut.
 He spent his military career in both the regular United States Navy and the Navy Reserve.
 Johnson was the pilot on Space Shuttle mission STS-125, the final Hubble Space Telescope servicing mission.

 Personal data

 Johnson was born on July 30, 1954 in Seattle, Washington.
 He attended and graduated from West Seattle High School in 1972.
 He received a Bachelor of Science degree in aerospace engineering from the University of Washington in 1977.
 While in college, he also earned his civilian commercial pilot certificate with multi-engine landplane and single-engine seaplane ratings.

 Johnson enjoys athletics, cycling, swimming, and auto repair, and has two grown sons from a previous marriage.
 He is married to Nanette Faget, who has three children.

 Naval service

 Johnson received his commission as an Ensign in the United States Navy Reserve through Aviation Officer Candidate School at Naval Air Station Pensacola, Florida in September 1977, and received his Naval Aviator wings via the Strike Jet training pipeline in December 1978.
 Upon completion of flight training, he was designated as a Selectively Retained Graduate (SERGRAD) and spent 1979 and part of 1980 as an instructor pilot in the TA-4J Skyhawk II aircraft.